healygi/PP4/README.md

 8. I then imported dj_database_url, os and added my SECRET_KEY and DATABASES to my settings.py file.
 9. I migrated my files.
 10. I created a Cloudinary account to store my images- I linked this URL to my env.py file and my Heroku app config vars.
 11. I created a DISABLE_COLLECTSTATIC in my config vars and set it to 1 as my project was empty at this stage of development.
+I later removed this.
 12. In my settings.py file I added 'cloudinary_storage' and the cloudinary library to my INSTALLED_APPS.
 13. After linking Django to Cloundinary, adding my Templates Directory, creating my three directories - media, static and templates, adding a Procfile (web: gunicorn healyshealth.wsgi) and adding my heroku app to ALLOWED_HOSTS in my settings.py file- I was then ready to make my first deployment to Heroku.
 14. In the deployment tab of my app I connected GitHub to my deployment method.